 When to Contact a Medical Professional

 Contact your provider if your child develops symptoms of this disorder.
-Go to the hospital emergency room or call your local emergency number (such as 911) if the following symptoms occur:
+Go to the hospital emergency room or call 911 or the local emergency number if the following symptoms occur:

 Genetic counseling is recommended for people with a family history of Krabbe disease who are considering having children.